facebookresearch/ParlAI/docs/source/tutorial_fast.md

         --embedding-size 250 --ffn-size 1000 --num-layers 8 -opt adam -lr 1e-3 \
         --skip-generation true

-This brings evaluation time down to Xs, but doesn't affect training time.
+This brings evaluation time down to 16s, but doesn't affect training time.
 Just remember you will need to _turn `--skip-generation` back off_ if you want statistics like BLEU or F1.
 Also, `--skip-generation` is only an option in generative models.
 Ranking models have similar options like `-cands batch`.